havok2063/cookiecutter-marvin/{{cookiecutter.repo_name}}/docs/sphinx/index.rst

 Welcome to {{cookiecutter.package_title}} documentation!
 ============================================

-This is the Sphinx documentatino for the Python product {{cookiecutter.package_name}}
+This is the Sphinx documentation for the Python product {{cookiecutter.package_name}}

 At a Glance